RockefellerArchiveCenter/docs-guide/using-github.md

 [Create a Repo Instructions](https://help.github.com/articles/create-a-repo/) from GitHub.

+1. Choose a template: use `RockefellerArchiveCenter/docs-template`.
-1. Designate the owner as the Rockefeller Archive Center.
+2. Designate the owner as the Rockefeller Archive Center.
-2. Format the name using lowercase letters and dashes between words "short-name" (e.g. processing-manual).
+3. Format the name using lowercase letters and dashes between words "short-name" (e.g. processing-manual).
-3. Add a short description of the documentation.
+4. Add a short description of the documentation.
-4. Choose to make the repo public or private based on its pre-approved designation (see the* Rockefeller Archive Center Documentation Site Content Approval Policy*).
+5. Choose to make the repo public or private based on its pre-approved designation (see the [Rockefeller Archive Center Documentation Site Content Approval Policy](http://docs.rockarch.org/docs-policy/)).
 The designation must be approved by the RAC Assistant Director for the relevant function area, and documentation that is made publicly available must also be approved by the Director of Archives.
-5. [Add a README file](/docs-guide/add-content#readme) as specified in thi documentation.
-6. [Add a License](/docs-guide/add-content#license) as specified in this documentation.
+6. A [README file](/docs-guide/add-content#readme), as specified in this documentation, is included in the template.
+7. A [License](/docs-guide/add-content#license), as specified in this documentation, is included in the template.